2dukes/PROJ_SSI_2122/tls/tls.md

 - **Launch the MITM attack against your own server.**
   - Add `10.9.0.43  www.pinto2022.com` to the `/etc/hosts/` of the **proxy** container.

-  - Run `server.py` in server container, and `proxy.py` in proxy container.
+  - Run `server.py` in the server container, and `proxy.py` in the proxy container.
   - Type `www.pinto2022.com` in the browser.

   - `proxy.py`